When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

-\paragraph{Encryption Techniques Used} We introduce our first jailbreaking technique, Attacks using Custom Encryptions (ACE), that uses the following encryptions to jailbreak LLMs: \begin{enumerate} \item \textbf{Keyboard Cipher} - This uncommon cipher shifts every character in the sentence one position to the right on a QWERTY keyboard layout.
+\paragraph{Encryption Ciphers} Our first jailbreaking method \textit{Attacks using Custom Encryptions (ACE)} uses the following ciphers: \begin{enumerate} \item \textbf{Keyboard Cipher} - This uncommon cipher shifts every character in the sentence one position to the right on a QWERTY keyboard layout.
 For example, the word ``Hello'' will become ``Jr;;p''.
-To decrypt the message, each character is shifted one space to the left on the QWERTY keyboard. \item \textbf{Upside Down Cipehr} - In this uncommon cipher, each character in the sentence is turned upside down.
+To decrypt the message, each character is shifted one space to the left on the QWERTY keyboard.
+This requires spatial reasoning of the layout of a keyboard. \item \textbf{Upside Down Cipehr} - In this uncommon cipher, each character in the sentence is turned upside down.
 For example, the word ``Paper'' becomes ``\rotraise{repaP}''.
-Although the transformed text remains human-readable and is not typically used in cryptography, the tokenization process in LLMs represents these characters very differently, making them effective in bypassing the safety guardrails. \item \textbf{Word Reversal Cipher} - This uncommon cipher involves reversing the characters of each word in the sentence.
-For example, ``Laptop'' becomes ``potpaL''.
-While also easily recognizable to humans and not widely used in cryptography, the reversed words also results in distinct tokens for LLMs. \item \textbf{Grid Encoding} - We developed a novel cipher inspired by chess notation.
+Although the transformed text remains human-readable and is not typically used in cryptography, the tokenization process in LLMs represents these characters very differently, making them effective as a cipher for LLMs. \item \textbf{Word Reversal Cipher} - This uncommon cipher involves reversing the characters of each word in the sentence.
+For example, ``Laptop'' becomes ``potpaL''. \item \textbf{Grid Encoding} - We developed a novel cipher inspired by chess notation.
 We construct a 5x5 grid labeled with coordinates such as a1, a2 ... e5, and assign each square a letter of the alphabet in order, omitting the letter `z' due to grid size limitations.
-Although this results in an incomplete cipher, the absence of the letter `z' in the AdvBench dataset allows us to use this encoding effectively.
-Moreover, the encoding mangles the sentences sufficiently to render them unreadable even without encoding `z'. \item \textbf{Word Substitution Cipher} - This novel cryptographic technique involves substituting words in a sentence with another words and providing a mapping between the them.
+Although this results in an incomplete cipher, the encoding mangles the sentences sufficiently to render them unreadable even without encoding `z'. \item \textbf{Word Substitution Cipher} - This novel cryptographic technique involves substituting words in a sentence with another set of words and providing a mapping between them.
 The LLM must use the provided mappings to reconstruct the original sentence. \end{enumerate}